kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 <a href="..." rel="nofollow">Some other website</a>
 ```

 There are other rel values, too, but most situations might not require anything out of the ordinary.
-Still, it's beneficial to understand the distinction between _dofollow_ and _nofollow_ links and be aware of other variants.
+Still, it's worth to understand the difference between _dofollow_ and _nofollow_ links and be aware of other variants.

 ### Proper URL Structure